 deep in its shell,

 Welcome to Jimi’z Café, a place for simple recipe ideas for the hungry, vegan and gluten free jazz musician… And what to listen to while you cook them!

-Well actually, a place for all people with taste buds who enjoy eating healthy food and caring for our beautiful planet in general… And I’ll make a point of pairing each recipe with some of my favourite jazz music for you to discover and enjoy whilst cooking.
+Well actually, a place for all people with taste buds and ears who enjoy healthy food and good music: I’ll make a point of pairing each recipe with some of my favourite jazz for you to discover and enjoy in a multisensorial fashion.

 So, let’s dive in!
 Here’s our first one: a tasty vegan broccoli salad accompanied by master pianist Teddy Wilson’s on “Fools Rush In.”